All Episodes

 Rode on a wave of outrage over a harrowing act the day before.

-Clearly agitated guy pushed a 58-year-old stranger onto the track of an oncoming subway train in midtown Manhattan.
+Clearly agitated guy pushed a 58-year-old stranger onto the track of an oncoming subway train in Midtown Manhattan.

-Writers collectively look down at the tracks to face a fear peculiar to the subway system.
+As happens once every few years, riders collectively look down at the tracks to face a fear peculiar to the subway system.

 What would you do if you were pushed on the tracks?